 Following is a list of free services for working with APIs: load testers, API designers, metrics collectors, and much more.
 Some of them are quick and dirty applications to ease the job of assembling the API.
-Others are entry-level tiers for professional API services, allowing you to get started on a trial basis and so that you later upgrade to a more professional level of (paid) service if and when you need it.
+Others are entry-level tiers for professional api development services, allowing you to get started on a trial basis and so that you later upgrade to a more professional level of (paid) service if and when you need it.

 Amazon AWS Free Tier and Amazon API Gateway